Trail of Tears: Seminole resistance

 The U.S. acquired Florida from Spain via the Adams–Onís Treaty and took possession in 1821.
 In 1832 the Seminoles were called to a meeting at Payne's Landing on the Ocklawaha River.
 The Treaty of Payne's Landing called for the Seminoles to move west, if the land were found to be suitable.
-They were to be settled on the Creek reservation and become part of the Creek nation, who considered them deserters; some of the Seminoles had been derived from Creek bands but also from other Indian nations.
+They were to be settled on the Creek reservation; some of the Seminoles had been derived from Creek bands but also from other Indian nations.
 Those among the nation who once were members of Creek bands did not wish to move west to where they were certain that they would meet death for leaving the main band of Creek Indians.
 The delegation of seven chiefs who were to inspect the new reservation did not leave Florida until October 1832.
 After touring the area for several months and conferring with the Creeks who had already settled there, the seven chiefs signed a statement on March 28, 1833, that the new land was acceptable.
 Upon their return to Florida, however, most of the chiefs renounced the statement, claiming that they had not signed it, or that they had been forced to sign it, and in any case, that they did not have the power to decide for all the Indian nations and bands that resided on the reservation.
-The villages in the area of the Apalachicola River were more easily persuaded, however, and went west in 1834.
+Some villagers in the area of the Apalachicola River were more easily persuaded, however, and went west in 1834.
 On December 28, 1835, a group of Seminoles and blacks ambushed a U.S. Army company marching from Fort Brooke in Tampa to Fort King in Ocala, killing all but three of the 110 army troops.
-This came to be known as the Dade Massacre.
+This came to be known as the Dade battle.